Monahan, Lindholm lead Flames past Leafs 3-1

 Lindholm then gave the Flames, who were 0-2-1 over their last three, a 2-0 edge with his team-leading eighth goal at 6:34 after the Leafs turned the puck over in their own zone.

+"I thought they skated, I thought they worked, I thought they sailed out of their zone and beat us up the ice," said Leafs head coach Mike Babcock, whose club was coming off back-to-back wins over the Winnipeg Jets.
+"The game is frustrating when the other team works harder than you."

-Toronto defenceman Igor Ozhiganov hit the post at the other end on the next shift.
+Toronto defenseman Igor Ozhiganov hit the post at the other end on the next shift.

 The Leafs got to within one at 16:07, when Kadri scored his third of the season and third in as many games on a feed from Mitch Marner, one second after a Toronto two-man advantage of 1:09 expired.